peterivarsson/rest-doc-maven-plugin/README.md

 ## Plugin configuration

-You need to config all 4 directories in your pom.xml (classesDirectory, sourcesDirectory, outputDirectory and loggingDirectory)
+You need to config all 4 directories in your pom.xml (classesDirectory, sourcesDirectory, outputDirectory and loggingDirectory).
+Also projectTitle is mandatory.
+If output is set to openApi additional config parameters is used, see below.

 Put below configurations in your pom.xml, and modify the paths for your needs.